Professional framework

 Limits and disclosure

-Not all material permits a reliable conclusion.
+Not all material permits a sufficiently supported conclusion.
 Blur, perspective, covering, technical artefacts, or missing comparison images may substantially limit the evidential value.
-In such constellations, disclosure is more important than rhetorical sharpness.
-A serious opinion therefore also states when only a preliminary review is sensible or when particular lines of conclusion are not methodologically supported.
+In such cases, disclosure matters more than rhetorical sharpness.
+A methodologically careful opinion therefore also states when only a preliminary review is sensible or when particular lines of conclusion are not methodologically supported.

 The same applies to prior nominations, hit lists, or other preselection steps.
-Such information may be relevant to the procedural context, but it must not covertly steer the professional feature analysis.
+Such information may be relevant in the proceedings, but it must not covertly steer the professional feature analysis.